A Complete Guide to Puppy Harnesses

 1. Car safety harness: It’s a legal requirement to have your dog secured when travelling in the car and, whilst there are a number of options available, a safety harness is a popular choice.
 Easily attaching to a seat belt, a car harness will ensure your pup is comfortable, secure and travelling in style!

-Every day is an adventure when you’re a puppy owner, especially when it comes to leaving the house and getting out into the great outdoors.
+Every day is an adventure when you’re a puppy parent, especially when it comes to leaving the house and getting out into the great outdoors.
 Training is hugely beneficial from an early age and it can make an incredible difference to your dog’s behaviour, including the way they interact with other dogs and humans who cross their path.

 If you’re using a harness instead of a collar for the first time, here are some tips to help your dog get used to a chest strap, vest or a no-pull harness: